 One potential reason for the lack of observed positive effects on student outcomes was that the teacher participation in VPD and VMC components of the program were not programmatically implemented with fidelity.
-More specifically, teachers attended 90% of the VPD sessions in 62-72% of schools and 90% of the VMC sessions in 54-73% of schools, depending on the implementation year.
-Therefore, LISTO teachers may not have participated in the program to the extent needed to observe program impacts on student and teacher outcomes.
+Perhaps this was due to the unusually high threshold for fidelity (90% or more).
+For instance, there were four VMC sessions offered in Year 3 and four VPD sessions offered in Year 4, which meant that if a teacher missed one session (an attendance rate of 75%), this would not be considered as having met fidelity.
+Across all four years, teachers attended 90% of the VPD sessions in 25-72% of schools and 90% of the VMC sessions in 70-88% of schools, depending on the implementation year.
+The participation in VMC was slightly more pronounced compared to the VPD session offerings.
+Due to these wide-ranging fidelity scores, it may be important to note that LISTO teachers may not have participated in the program to the extent needed to observe program impacts on student and teacher outcomes.

-In sum, LISTO appeared to improve instructional practices for a small sample of teachers who implemented the program for two years, but did not positively impact student outcomes more broadly.
-One likely reason for the lackluster effects were the issues that impacted the first year of the project, such as incomplete implementation of all proposed project components, which were exacerbated by the disruptions from the hurricane, causing a late start in many districts during the first year and delayed component implementation.
+In sum, LISTO appeared to improve instructional practices for a small sample of teachers who implemented the program but did not positively impact student outcomes more broadly.
+One likely reason for the lackluster effects were the issues that impacted the first year of the project, such as incomplete implementation of all proposed project components, which were exacerbated by the disruptions from the hurricane, causing a late start in many districts during the first year and delayed component implementation, followed by the complications that arose from the COVID-19 pandemic in Year 3 (2019-20).
 Arguably, having limited years (and here, less total program time than originally planned) to learn and implement a new curriculum reduces the capacity of teachers to perfect instructional strategies and consequently impact student achievement relative to control-group colleagues who may employ less innovative but more familiar curricula.
 Likewise, only one year's exposure by students to novel ways of learning science could limit the development of positive attitudes or translate increases in learning quality from LISTO to higher achievement on standardized science and reading assessments.
-Encouragingly, teachers' overall positive reactions to the program suggest its potential to improve student affect and learning, but more extensive implementation experience by teachers and multi-year exposure by students starting from early grades may be needed to vield measurable benefits.
+Encouragingly, teachers' overall positive reactions to the program suggest its potential to improve student affect and learning, but more extensive implementation experience by teachers and multi-year exposure by students starting from earlier grades may be needed to yield measurable benefits.
 Clearly, such focuses emerge as a highly recommended topic for future research.